Your browser is old and is not supported. Upgrade for better security.

 From limited-edition drops to the mainstream

 We got our start with limited-edition releases.
 Our small-batch experiments would sell out in weeks.
 We would then take our most popular craft beers to scale, selling them directly to distributors and some of the most popular restaurants and retailers.
-Our direct accounts made the majority of our sales in 2022, comprising 93% of our revenue—proof of our ability to create and meet demand.
-We plan to open a flagship taproom, which we expect to be an incredible new revenue driver.
+Our direct accounts make the majority of our sales, comprising 77% of our revenue so far in 2023—proof of our ability to create and meet demand.
+We’ve recently opened a flagship taproom in the Jack London District, which has seen 28% WOW growth on average since April.

 From one tap to thriving throughout the West Coast